 Manfredi has taught at Cornell, Princeton, the University of Pennsylvania, and most recently as the Eero Saarinen Visiting Professor at Yale University.
 He has been honored with the Academy Award for Architecture from the American Academy of Arts and Letters, the Architectural League’s Emerging Voices Award, Harvard’s International VR Green Urban Design Award, the New York AIA Gold Medal of Honor, and exhibitions at the Museum of Modern Art, the Venice Biennale, the Louvre, and the Guggenheim Museum.
 He is a fellow of the American Institute of Architects and a National Academy inductee.

 Princeton Architectural Press has published three monographs on his firm’s work entitled WEISS/MANFREDI: Surface/Subsurface, Site Specific: The Work of WEISS/MANFREDI Architects, and Public Natures: Evolutionary Infrastructures.
-A new book, Converging Territories: Island Incubator will be published in 2016 by the Yale School of Architecture.
+A new book, Converging Territories: Island Incubator, was recently published by the Yale School of Architecture.